jcolemorrison/vault-on-aws/README.md

     ```sh
     # Point Vault at your domain.
-    # - Traffic is encrypted.
+    # - Traffic is encrypted end-to-end.
     # - Data is encrypted before storage and at rest.
     # - DDoS protected.
     # - Scoped to specified IP CIDR blocks.